// Project

 The AI chat assistant

+The floating AI chat assistant is where the site stops being a static brochure and becomes something interactive.
 The architecture has two parts.
-The frontend is a self-contained chat panel built into index.html — a floating button that opens a conversation interface, maintains message history across the session, handles the thinking state while waiting for a response, and degrades gracefully if the proxy isn't reachable.
-The backend is a small Node.js proxy server deployed to Render, written with zero npm dependencies using only Node 22 built-ins: node:http, node:https, node:crypto, node:fs.
-It exposes a single endpoint — POST /api/chat — and a GET /health for monitoring.
+The frontend is a self-contained chat panel — a floating button that opens a conversation interface, maintains message history, handles the thinking state, and degrades gracefully if the proxy isn't reachable.
+The backend is a small Node.js proxy deployed to Render, written with zero npm dependencies using only Node 22 built-ins.

-The proxy holds the Anthropic API key in an environment variable set through Render's dashboard, so it never appears in the browser or in the GitHub repository.
-Every request from the site goes to the proxy, which signs and forwards it to Claude's API.
-The system prompt — baked into the proxy, never exposed to the client — contains my complete professional profile: every role, every skill, every certification, every project, my location, my email, my availability.
+The proxy holds the Anthropic API key in an environment variable set through Render's dashboard — it never appears in the browser or in the GitHub repository.
+The system prompt, baked into the proxy and never exposed to the client, contains my complete professional profile.
 Claude uses this to answer questions accurately and stay on topic, redirecting anything outside its knowledge to the contact form.

-Deploying the proxy involved working through a few real obstacles.
-An SSH key mismatch with GitHub's host key required clearing the old entry from known_hosts and re-establishing trust.
-Setting up SSH access to GitHub from scratch — generating a key pair, adding the public key to GitHub's settings, verifying the connection — was a process I walked through step by step.
-A trailing slash in the proxy URL caused a double-slash in the API endpoint path (//api/chat) that produced 404 errors until spotted.
-These are the kinds of friction points that don't appear in tutorials but show up in real deployments, and working through them is part of what makes a project genuinely complete rather than theoretically complete.
+Deploying the proxy involved working through friction that doesn't appear in tutorials.
+An SSH key mismatch with GitHub's host key required clearing the old entry from known_hosts.
+Setting up SSH access from scratch — generating a key pair, adding the public key to GitHub, verifying the connection — was a full process.
+A trailing slash in the proxy URL caused a double-slash in the API endpoint path that produced 404 errors until spotted.
+The site itself moved from AWS S3 to Netlify for free HTTPS on the custom domain, which required working through DNS propagation, nameserver configuration, and Formspree CORS settings along the way.

-Every file on this site — every line of HTML, every CSS rule, every JavaScript function, both proxy servers, the system prompt, and this write-up — was produced through conversation with Claude.
-That's worth being precise about, because "built with AI" covers a wide range of things.
-In this case it means I described what I wanted, gave feedback on what I saw, made decisions about trade-offs, provided my actual resume data and credentials setup, and directed the work at every step.
+Every file on this site was produced through conversation with Claude.
+That's worth being precise about.
+It means I described what I wanted, gave feedback on what I saw, made decisions about trade-offs, provided my actual data, and directed the work at every step.
 Claude wrote the code.
-I reviewed it, deployed it, and iterated on it based on what I actually experienced.
+I reviewed it, deployed it, and iterated based on what I experienced in production.

 ← Back to projects